argoproj/argo-workflows/docs/metrics.md

 ## Metrics and metrics in Argo

+There are two kinds of metrics emitted by Argo: **controller metrics** and **custom metrics**.

+* Controller metrics are metrics that inform on the state of the controller; i.e., they answer the question "What is the state of the controller right now?".
+* Custom metrics are metrics that inform on the state of a Workflow, or a series of Workflows.
+These custom metrics are defined by the user in the Workflow spec.

-Emitting metrics is the responsibility of the emitter owner.
+Emitting custom metrics is the responsibility of the emitter owner.
 Since the user defines Workflows in Argo, the user is responsible for emitting metrics correctly.

 ### What is and isn't a Prometheus metric